 How to protect Apple Notes with Face ID

 You can’t protect most of Apple’s native apps with Face ID, but Apple Notes is an exception.
-In fact, the app even allows you to protect each note with biometrics data, for even more security.
+The app even allows you to protect each note with biometrics data, for even more security.

-Although the whole process requires a few more steps than protecting other apps, it’s as simple and straightforward as it gets.
+Although the whole process requires a few more steps than protecting other apps, it’s as straightforward as it gets.
 Here’s what you need to do:

 - Go to Settings > Notes.